 Although designed for camping, the route includes enough motels and B&Bs to provide other lodging options in the case of severe weather.
 Each day provides multiple opportunities to stop at cafes, restaurants and grocery stores (although there are no restaurants at the campsites); some riders choose to carry most of their food, while others prefer to minimize their load and eat out as much as possible.

 Starting in the spring, registered riders will receive email newsletters containing suggested gear lists and other information including the cue sheet and detailed itinerary.
 There’s so much to see and do on this route you can’t possibly do it all, so we’ll supply a laundry list of possibilities including many historic sites, side trips to parks, hot springs, and several museums.

 For more information, read our FAQs and check out some Columbia Gorge highlights.
 In addition, the downloadable ODOT Columbia Gorge Bike Map provides a useful overview of much of the area we’ll cover.

 The ride leaves Friday, May 24, 2019 between 8:00 am and 9:00 am in small group staggered starts, from Larson’s Bakery, 13411 SE Mill Plain Blvd., Vancouver, Washington.
 Riders must sign in at the start.

 There are two ways to register:

-OR print, complete and sign a registration form and mail with a check payable to Portland Bicycling Club.
+OR print, complete and sign a registration form (check back in 2020) and mail with a check payable to Portland Bicycling Club.

 A non-refundable shared camping cost of $20 per person is to be submitted along with the completed registration form.
 There are no discounts for riders who elect to stay at motels, other campgrounds, or alternative modes lodging.
 Registration is due by May 22.